razorpay/blade/rfcs/2022-03-22-motion-rfc.md

 #### Perception of Duration
 Letting an animation run for different durations will have an impact on whether the users perceive the action to be instant, fast, normal or slow.

-After thorough research & experimentation our design team has created a chart on how users would perceive different durations of animations.
+After thorough research & experimentation on perception our design team has created a guideline on how users would perceive different durations of animations.
 We will be using this as a reference while building out components and their animations.

 <img alt="rotate" src="./images/motion/duration-chart.png" width="700px">

 #### Tokens - Duration
-We will be storing these tokens in `blade/src/tokens/global/motion.ts`
+We will be storing these tokens in `blade/src/tokens/global/motion.ts` as a `string` of milliseconds.

 > *Note: The naming for these tokens is not finalized yet.
 We will be updating this in the future.*